brimdata/zed/zql/docs/search-syntax/README.md

 ### Wildcard Field Names

-It's possible to search across _all_ top-level fields of the value's data type by entering a wildcard where you'd normally enter the field name.
+It's possible to search across _all_ top-level fields of a value's data type by entering a wildcard where you'd normally enter the field name.

-Fr example, if we use the `*` wildcard in a search for the `addr`-type value `10.150.0.85`, we match only the single `notice` event, as this is the only event with a matching top-level field of the `addr` type (the `dst` field).
-Compare this with our [bare word](#bare-word) example where we also matched as a substring of the `string`-type field named `certificate.subject`.
-This highlights how bare word searches match both on typed values and their string representation, whereas a field/value match is stricter, and considers typed values only.
+In the following search for the `addr`-type value `10.150.0.85`, we match only a single `notice` event, as this is the only event in our data with a matching top-level field of the `addr` type (the `dst` field).

 #### Example:
 ```zq-command